MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 2. On the left menu, select the **Monitor** section.
 3. Select the work queue you would like to create items for and then select **See details**.
 4. Select **+ New work queue item** on the toolbar.
-5. In the **New work queue item** side-panel, enter a **Name** for the work queue item.
+5. In the **New work queue item** side panel, enter a **Name** for the work queue item.
    > [!NOTE]
-   > If you don't provide a value for the work queue item name, the internal work queue id is displayed instead in the work queue item list pages.
+   > If you don't provide a value for the work queue item name, the internal work queue ID is displayed instead in the work queue item list pages.

-6. (Optional) Set the **status** to `On-hold` if the created item requires review or other preprocessing work before they can be queued.
+6. (Optional) Set the **Status** to **On hold** if the created item requires review or other preprocessing work before they can be queued.
-7. (Optional) Select a different **priority** for the work queue item if you wish to influence processing priority.
+7. (Optional) Select a different **Priority** for the work queue item if you wish to influence processing priority.
-8. (Optional) Enter a **unique Id or reference** if you wish to provide a custom unique value within this queue.
-If left empty, a unique value in the format of `system-<GUID>` will be automatically provided by the system |
+8. (Optional) Enter a **Unique Id or reference** if you wish to provide a custom unique value within this queue.
+If left empty, a unique value in the format of `system-<GUID>` is automatically provided. |
-9. (Optional) Activate this section and select a custom **expiration date** value for the work queue item.
+9. (Optional) Activate the **Expiration date** section and select a custom **Expiration date** value for the work queue item.
-10. Enter the actual alphanumeric **input** value of the work queue item.
+10. Enter the actual alphanumeric **Input** value of the work queue item.
-11. (Optional) Enter any processing notes relevant to this work queue item.
+11. (Optional) Enter **Processing notes** relevant to this work queue item.

 Looking for more ways to create work queue data?